 Indicator Number of updates of inventory data on the life cycle of Québec’s electricity mix per year

-In collaboration with the International Reference Centre for the Life Cycle of Products, Processes and Services (CIRAIG), we updated the ecoinvent life cycle inventory database with the most recent data (2014) on the composition of Québec’s electricity mix.
-This database allows Québec companies to leverage Québec’s clean electricity mix and use the life cycle assessment for various purposes: carbon footprint, GHG declaration, ecodesign, marketing, environmental declarations for products, sustainable procurement, etc.
+In collaboration with the International Reference Centre for the Life Cycle of Products, Processes and Services (CIRAIG), we provided the Québec BD-ICV and international ecoinvent life-cycle inventory databases with the most recent data (2015) on the composition of Québec’s electricity mix.
+These databases allow the province’s companies to leverage Québec’s clean electricity mix and use the life-cycle assessment for various purposes: carbon footprint, GHG declarations, ecodesign, marketing, environmental declarations for products, sustainable procurement, etc.